haochend/uma-serve/first-phase-design.md

 Known limitations (Phase 1):
 - Newline-based protocol only; framed JSON not implemented yet.
 - Single-threaded scheduler (decode + sampling on main thread).
-- Fixed kqueue wait (200 ms) when idle; no-sleep fast path when work exists is a next step.
+- No EVFILT_USER/eventfd wakeups yet; dynamic zero-timeout used when work exists.
-- Metrics endpoint not implemented; batch size and latency are not recorded yet.
+- Metrics are a stub (no histograms; minimal counters only).
-- macOS kqueue path only; Linux epoll path to add.
+- macOS kqueue path only; Linux epoll backend to add.

 ### 5) Error Handling & Codes